-Diastasis Recti (click for more info) is without doubt a major culprit (or at least a symptom) in the mummy tummy stakes.
+Diastasis Recti is without doubt a major factor (or at least a symptom) in the mummy tummy stakes.

 But make sure you don’t overlook diet, excess fat storage and maybe a lack of motivation or a feeling of hopelessness about your situation too.
 Here’s some ideas and strategies that might help.

 If you have a post pregnancy belly which bulges or protrudes, and seems to form a cone shape when you get up from lying on your back, then you probably do have split abdominal muscles, or diastasis recti.
 You will also likely be suffering from weak core muscles – that’s the muscles that support your lower back, define your waistline and are connected to your pelvic floor.